A guide to improve microlending processes

 Some microlenders are taking a step further to help small businesses.
 An example of this is New York-based Grameen America.

 Grameen America focuses on providing female entrepreneurs small loans along with financial training.
+Grameen America does not require proof of business income to access funding, making their lending program accessible to women entrepreneurs who may not have traditional financial documentation.
 They enable women living below the poverty line to learn about savings, loans, and credit building.
-They also report the repayments to Experian with a simple goal.
-To enable their clients to build up a better credit score and get qualified for more loans.
+They also report the repayments to Experian with a simple goal: to enable their clients to build up a better credit score and get qualified for more loans.

 Microloans can be processed within minutes.
 Since there is no sophisticated underwriting process involved, it is possible to disburse loans faster.
 In case of emergencies, microloans are a suitable option.